Publisher Council on Foreign Relations

 - A significant portion of growth in foreign ownership of agencies prior to 2008 was driven by official buyers.

-- Since 2008, foreign official buyers have dramatically reduced their holdings of agency securities, from nearly 16 percent of the market to less than 8 percent.
+- Since 2008, foreign official buyers have dramatically reduced their holdings of agency securities, from nearly 16 percent of the market to 8 percent.

-- Private foreign investors also decreased their holdings of agencies in the second quarter.
+- Private foreign investors slightly reduced holdings of agencies in the third quarter.

 - Foreign ownership of corporate bonds as a percentage of the total market has grown since 1945.
 Although growth has been modest over the past two decades, foreign holdings are now at levels not seen since the late 1980s.